 Do you remember the time machine?
 I wish I knew how to work it.
 I’d go get you if I did, but you were the captain and I never learned the controls.

-The author, aka me, in Vermont.
 I write for a living.
 I write about myself and about the world.
 The façade I put on is that I do not fear self-analysis.
 I seem to be a person unafraid of being intimate with myself.
 That is my dirty secret.
-I continue to move and flee to…
+I continue to move and flee to all ends of the earth mostly…

 “Wait, what?
 Don’t move to Argentina, you can’t speak Spanish!”
 Everyone reacted the same way when I announced I was moving.
 My Spanish education consisted of one class I took for a few months when I was 11 years old.